itsmattch/question-vault/README.md

 In keeping with the philosophy of the Question Vault, all questions should follow an escalating format, initiating from basic concepts and progressively tackling more intricate and specialized topics.

+To maintain a consistent format across all questions, please utilize the provided template found in [TEMPLATE.md](TEMPLATE.md).
+This template outlines the structure and formatting required for contributions.

 ### License